LazaUK/AOAI-ParallelFunctionCalling-SDKv1/README.md

 )
 ```
 3. GPT-4-Turbo model will be called twice:
-- to analyse the original prompt and decide which functions to call.
+- to analyse the original prompt and decide which functions to use.
 ``` Python
 response = client.chat.completions.create(
     model = os.getenv("OPENAI_API_DEPLOY"),